-The Special Education Division oversees programs operated by approximately 1,100 local educational agencies (LEAs) to provide students up to age 22, who receive services under an Individualized Education Program, with a free and appropriate public education.
+The Special Education Division oversees programs operated by approximately 1,600 local educational agencies (LEAs) to provide students up to age 22, who receive services under an Individualized Education Program, with a free and appropriate public education.
 Students with disabilities age 16-22 must be provided transition services based on their assessed needs, strengths, preferences, and interests to facilitate movement from school to post school activities.
 These post school activities may include postsecondary education, training, competitive integrated employment, and independent living.
-Workability I is a state-funded grant program awarded to 280 LEAs to provide an array of transition services to middle and high school students, including work experience for high school students.
+In addition to required transition services, WorkAbility I is a state-funded grant program awarded to approximately 270 LEAs to provide comprehensive preemployment skills training, employment placement and follow-up for participating middle and high school students in special education who are making the transition from school to work, independent living and postsecondary education or training.